Riverside Car Accident Lawyers

 Being involved in a car accident is often a frightening experience; regardless of the severity of the collision, you may be in shock immediately after the accident occurs.
 However, what you do next is incredibly important, as it could affect your ability to recover full compensation for your damages.

 Here, we’ve outlined what to do after an accident to protect yourself and your possible right to recovery.
-It’s important that you take these steps to the best of your ability while always prioritizing your health and safety, as well as the health and safety of anyone else involved, above all else.
+It’s important that you take these steps to the best of your ability while always prioritizing your health and safety, as well as the health and safety of anyone else involved.

 Immediately after the accident, do the following if you are able:

 - Get yourself to safety: If it is safe to do so, move yourself and your vehicle to a safe area that is out of the roadway.
 If anyone appears injured, DO NOT MOVE THEM.
 Call 911 and wait for paramedics to arrive.

 - Seek immediate medical attention for serious injuries: If you or anyone else is obviously injured, call 911 to make sure you/they receive immediate emergency medical treatment.
 This should be your first priority after the accident.

 - Call the police: If anyone is injured or has died, you are required by California law to file a police report within 24 hours.
 Call police to the scene of the accident, and they will prepare and file this report on your behalf.

 - Exchange information with the other driver(s): Take down the contact and insurance information of the other driver(s) involved — you will want to note their name, phone number, address, and insurance provider/policy number.

 - Take pictures: It’s a good idea to take pictures of the scene of the accident, as well as any damage to your vehicle and any injuries you have sustained.
 Use your phone or a camera to create a visual document of your damages.